sqrrrl/apps-script-typescript-rollup-starter/README.md

 This is a sample apps script starter project that enables use of modern JS tooling for both Apps Script and client-side development.

-The starter project uses:
+The starter project demonstrates:

-* Typescript
+* Typescript for Apps Script & client-side scripts
 * Rollup for bundling.
 This allows the use of ES modules as well as import NPM packages for both apps script and client-side scripts
 * Clasp to deploy to apps script